Milos Sights & Attractions

 Archaeological Museum

 MuseumsThe Archaeological Museum of Milos is housed in a Neoclassical building in Plaka.
-Established in 1985, this museum hosts findings from excavations around the island, such as small statues, ceramic vases, coins, jewelry, and others.
-It also hosts a copy of Venus of Milos, the famous statue that is today exhibited in Louvre Museum.
+Established in 1985, this museum hosts findings from excavations around the island, as well as a replica of the infamous Venus of Milos.

 Sulfur Mines at Paliorema